Pests and diseases

 Symptoms: The tell-tale trail of slime, the seedlings completely eaten, the large holes in leaves, and even the hollowing out of potato tubers are all depressing indicators of slug presence.

 Prevention and/or treatment: Protection of vulnerable plants is the key - and it's important not to rely on only one method.
 Always renew barriers after rain, and accept that some damage is inevitable.
 The following may help: dig to disrupt both slug and its eggs; encourage natural controls such a beetles, frogs, birds and hedgehogs; frequently inspect your plants and hand pick off (particularly in damp weather and at night); create barriers of dry material which slugs find hard to traverse, such as grit, sheep wool – and renew when wet after rain.
 You can also put a thick layer of dry oats or bran around small vulnerable plants for slugs to gorge on and dehydrate- making easy pickings for the birds.
 Again, renew when wet after rain.
 If you use traps (a can or saucer with dregs of beer) empty them frequently.
 To avoid killing ground beetles which eat the slugs, it would be better to put your beer into a saucer with raised edges.
 Use of nemotodes (microscopic organisms, available to buy online) can have some success, but they only work once in a season, and the conditions are very specific for the nemotodes to function.
-If you have to use slug pellets (and yes, we all lose our patience at some stage!) make sure they are approved for organic use and use SPARINGLY.
-Most contain ferric phosphate, which will break down in the soil causing no poisonous residue Try the Organic Gardening Catalogue.
+If you have to use slug pellets (and yes, we all lose our patience at some stage!) make sure they are approved for organic growing, use SPARINGLY, and store safely.
+Most contain ferric phosphate, which will break down in the soil.
+However they also contain other chemicals which can affect earthworms.
+Try the Organic Gardening Catalogue.
 Using non organic slug pellets is to be avoided at all costs.
 Not only do they kill the slugs, but they also can affect the hedgehogs, thrushes, frogs and other wildlife that eat the slugs.

 What is it?: Vine weevil larvae are up to 1 cm in length with a plump, creamy white body and a brown head.
 When found, they are usually curled into a ‘C’.
 The adults, also 1 cm long, are dull matt black with ridges running down their back and a pronounced ‘snout’.